 Question 4.
 I crashed while riding my mountain bike and my Race Face product was damaged in the crash – is that covered under warranty?

 The short answer is no. The Race Face warranty protects you from manufacturing defects and other related issues.
 It does not cover damage from normal use or crash situations.
-We do have a crash replacement program that helps you procure new RF gear at a discount in case of a crash or user error.
-You can have the dealer that you bought the RF product from to contact Race Face or the RF Distributor to explore crash replacement options.
+You can have the dealer that you bought the RF product from contact Race Face or the RF Distributor to explore crash replacement options.